rudikwid/Modified-PultoScope-by-Srukami/README.md

 # Modified-PultoScope-by-Srukami
 This is my successful version for PultoScope designed by Srukami.
-Since the TFT display is different with TFT display used by author, i change the TFT library to MCUFriend KBV library, and working.
+Since my 2.4" TFT display shield is different with TFT display used by author, i change the original TFT library to MCUFriend KBV library, and working.

 The original design is here, use Google translate to understand: http://srukami.inf.ua/pultoscop_v2.html